jazzband/django-fsm-log/README.md

 ### Linting with pre-commit

-We use ruff black and more, all configured and check via [pre-commit](https://pre-commit.com/).
+We use ruff, black and more, all configured and check via [pre-commit](https://pre-commit.com/).
 Before committing, run the following:

 ```bash